-In accordance with the business model and operation of the assets for Links Healthcare REIT Limited, whilst the Group leases do not contain any specific obligations on the tenant to report on, or reduce emissions at the properties, the tenant is obliged to ensure the hospitals are compliant with all applicable legislation and regulatory standards.
-This covers any sustainability related legislation, including maintaining compliant energy performance certificates (EPC).
-The EPC ratings for all assets in the portfolio were re-assessed in early 2023.
-All assets achieved either a B or C rating (English equivalent for the Scottish asset) making them comfortably compliant with the Minimum Energy Efficiency Standards legislation (which define a minimum E rating to be held).
+In accordance with the business model and operation of the assets for Links Healthcare REIT Limited, whilst the Group rental leases do not contain any specific obligations on the Tenant to report on, or reduce emissions at the properties, the Tenant is obliged to ensure the hospitals are compliant with all relevant regulations and legislation, including those related to climate and sustainability.
+This includes an obligation to make any required capital expenditure investment to ensure the assets remain fully compliant.